 The course will also demonstrate practical teaching and learning strategies for incorporating key themes and concepts across all three of the specification components.
 We will also investigate differing methods of delivering the NEA.

-Led by experienced examiner and teacher, Denise Morris, the course is designed for new and recently qualified teachers of AQA A Level History.
+Led by current expert examiner and teacher, Denise Morris, the course is designed for new and recently qualified teachers of AQA A Level History.

 BENEFITS OF ATTENDING